symfony/symfony-docs/book/part09.rst

     $dispatcher->addSubscriber(new Simplex\ContentLengthListener());
     $dispatcher->addSubscriber(new Simplex\GoogleListener());

-A subscriber knowns about all the events it is interested in and pass this information to the dispatcher via the ``getSubscribedEvents()`` method.
+A subscriber knows about all the events it is interested in and pass this information to the dispatcher via the ``getSubscribedEvents()`` method.
 Have a look at the new version of the ``GoogleListener``::